 14. Reading to your child is one of the best ways to develop their listening and talking skills.

-What is speech?Posted by Donna Williams at 2/20/2010 9:00:00 AMSpeech is the mechanical production of words.
+What is speech?Posted by Donna Williams on 2/20/2010 9:00:00 AMSpeech is the mechanical production of words.
 There are several physiological processes that take place in order for speech to occur.
 Speech involves respiration (breathing), phonation (sound produced with the vocal cords), and articulation (mouth movements that produce individual sounds).Speech also includes fluency, which is the ability to speak in a rhythm, without stuttering or pausing.
 Voice production is another process that is part of speech production.Speech includes:

 Voice problems can make a child's voice sound weak, rough, hoarse, breathy, or nasal.Fluency problems can affect a child who stutters or speaks at too fast or too slow of a rate.Articulation problems affect how a child makes speech sounds.
 Simple errors in articulation usually do not affect intelligibility, and the child can be understood most of the time.
 More severe articulation problems can severely affect how well a child can be understood.When a speech therapist evaluates a child for a speech and language problem, he or she assesses each of the areas of speech production.
 The voice quality and fluency are noted through a conversation sample, and standardized testing if required.Articulation skills are evaluated through a conversation sample, standardized testing, and informal assessment.
 Results of standardized testing are compared to norms that have been established for children at different ages.
 Informal assessments are used to determine if the child is easy or difficult to understand, and to acquire the particular sounds the child might have difficulty with.The most common type of speech disorder that is seen in the school setting include articulation disorders.
 These children will often substitute one sound for another, omit sounds in words, or make a distortion of a particular sound.A handout "How Do We Talk?" is available for download.If you have concerns about your child's speech skills, including voice, fluency, or articulation, please contact the speech therapist at your child's school.